 Our team of learning mentors are all graduates.
-In the last academic year, they have been trained in speech & language therapy, emotional literacy, questioning in the classroom, reading and scribing for students.
+They have been trained in speech & language therapy, questioning in the classroom, reading and scribing for students.

-The teaching staff have been trained in differentiation for high performance learning, attachment theory, diabetes and epilepsy.
+The teaching staff have been trained in differentiation for high performance learning and Provision Map software.